A healthy sitting posture is continually changing

 Finally we have an answer to the #1 dilemma of sitting ergonomics: Why are the spinal support muscles exhausted so quickly during sitting?
 Why does everyone end up in the slouched sitting position, which has been shown to make the lower back more susceptible to pain and injury?

 The Core-flex solution: your body’s preferred motionThe patented Core-flex seat encourages alternating movement in the legs and core, stimulating the muscles and giving a gentle weight shift similar to walking.
 Intermittent movement in the chair gives you benefits of walking without the strain of standing.
 For a thorough explanation of how to use and understand the Core-flex chair, please see the Healthy Sitting Guide page.
-For an analysis of the physiological benefits of motion while seated, please see Dr. Jenny Pynt’s article Movement and sitting: it’s all about your health.
+For an analysis of the physiological benefits of movement while seated, please see Dr. Jenny Pynt’s article Movement and sitting: it’s all about your health.

 1 McGill, S M (2006).
 Ultimate back fitness and performance Backfitpro Inc.